lalana32/FlyNow/README.md

 # ✈️ FlyNow — Microservices-Based Web Application (In Development)

 > **Status:** In active development 🚧
-> FlyNow is a scalable, microservices-based web application for flight management and booking, currently being built as part of my graduation project.
+> FlyNow is a scalable, microservices-based web application for flight management and booking

 ---